Sequential Convex Programming For Non-Linear Stochastic Optimal Control: Stochastic Sequential Convex Programming

-In Theorem \ref{theo_main}, there are also insightful statements concerning the convergence of Pontryagin extremals.
+In Theorem \ref{theo_main2}, there are also insightful statements concerning the convergence of Pontryagin extremals.
 Let us outline how those statements may be leveraged to speed up convergence.

 For this, adopt the notation of Theorem \ref{Theo_PMP} and assume that we are in the situation where applying the maximality condition of the PMP to problem OCP leads to smooth candidate optimal controls, as functions of the variables $x$, $p^0$, and $p$ (be aware that this might not be straightforward to obtain).
 We are then in a position to define two-point boundary value problems to solve OCP, also known as \textit{shooting methods}, for which the decision variables become $p^0$, $p(T)$, and $q$.
 In particular, the core of the method consists of iteratively choosing $(p^0,p(T),q)$ and making the adjoint equation evolve until some given final condition is met (see, e.g., \cite{bryson1975,betts1998} for a more detailed explanation of shooting methods).
 In the context of deterministic optimal control, when convergence is achieved, shooting methods terminate quite fast (at least quadratically).
 However, here the bottlenecks are: 1) to deal with the presence of the variable $q$ and 2) to find a good guess for the initial value of $(p^0,p(T),q)$ to make the whole procedure converge.
-In the setting of Theorem \ref{theo_main}, a valid option to design well-posed shooting methods is as follows.
-With the notation and assumptions of Theorem \ref{theo_main}, up to some subsequence it holds that $(p^0_k,p_k(T),q_k) \rightarrow (p^0,p(T),q)$ (with respect to appropriate topologies) as $k \rightarrow \infty$.
+In the setting of Theorem \ref{theo_main2}, a valid option to design well-posed shooting methods is as follows.
+With the notation and assumptions of Theorem \ref{theo_main2}, up to some subsequence it holds that $(p^0_k,p_k(T),q_k) \rightarrow (p^0,p(T),q)$ (with respect to appropriate topologies) as $k \rightarrow \infty$.
 Therefore, assuming we have access to Pontryagin extremals along iterations and given some large enough iteration $k$, we can fix $q = q_k$ and initialize with $(p^0_k,p_k(T))$ a shooting method for OCP that operates on the finite-dimensional variable $(p^0,p(T)) \in \mathbb{R}^{q+1}$.
-If successful, this strategy would speed up the convergence of the entire numerical scheme.
+If successful, this strategy would speed up the convergence of the entire numerical scheme\firstRev{, though we leave its investigation as a future research direction.}